michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 ## Why?

 It can show you how well you're playing the game with stats like:

-How many times you finish in the:
-- Top 1
-- Top 3
-- Top 5
-- Top 6
-- Top 10
-- Top 12
-- Top 25
 - How many kills you've earned
 - Kill/Death Ratio
 - Kills Per Game